CtrlK

 Workflow Clarity

-No clear multi-step workflow with validation checkpoints.
-The content is organized as a reference catalog of patterns and anti-patterns rather than a sequenced workflow.
-For a skill covering AI product development (which involves destructive/batch operations like RAG indexing, prompt deployment), there are no explicit validation steps, feedback loops, or sequenced processes to follow.
+No clear multi-step workflow with sequencing or validation checkpoints.
+The content is organized as a catalog of independent patterns and anti-patterns rather than a coherent workflow.
+The 'Collaboration' section hints at workflows but they're just lists without validation steps.
+For a skill covering production AI integration (destructive/batch operations like RAG indexing, prompt deployment), the absence of explicit validation checkpoints is a significant gap.

 1 / 3